The short thumb opponens orthosis is an important intervention for several hand conditions, such as:

 The size of the patient’s hand and its shape can help you determine which material and which thickness to select.

-- Bone definition: Hands with very prominent bones might do best with highly confirming materials such as our Orfilight (NS) products or our elastic based products.
+- Bone definition: Hands with very prominent bones might do best with highly conforming materials such as our Orfilight (NS) products or our elastic based products.

 3. Thumb joints to be included

-Whether your patient has a thumb fracture or osteoarthritis of the carpometacarpal joint, you want to make sure that your orthosis provides the immobilization required for the specific diagnosis involved and only immobilizes the necessary joints.
+The thumb includes three joints: the carpometacarpal CMC) joint, the Metacarpal- phalangeal (MCP) joint, and the interphalangeal (IP) joint.
+Whether your patient has a thumb fracture or osteoarthritis of the CMC joint, make sure that your orthosis provides the immobilization required for the specific diagnosis involved and only immobilizes the necessary joints.

-- Immobilize all three joints (CMC, MCP, and IP)
+- All three joints (CMC, MCP, and IP)

 It all depends on the specific diagnosis and your specific patient.